Anonymous-author-code/RHSS/readme.md

 ```

 ### Training

-A model (i.e., a repair operator) is trained to repair instances from a known distribution that have been destroyed using a specific destroy operator.
 For example, run the following command to train a model that learns to repair instances from the *ALTR_20* instance group that have been destroyed using the tour-based destroy procedure (T) with a degree of destruction of 20%:

 ```
 python3 main.py --mode train --instance_blueprint ALTR_20 --lns_destruction T --lns_destruction_p 0.2 --nb_batches_training_set 500 --lns_timelimit 300 --lns_batch_size 500